 Within the Career center of the University of Primorska (KC UP)’s office (Titov trg 4, Koper) operates also the STUDENT'S POINT UP, which is the right place for students and other users to gather all relevant information from the field of study and extracurricular activities.
 Its main purpose is to provide all the necessary information in one place, while providing a more user-friendly problem solving, especially of administrative content.

 All students can benefit from government food subsidies.
 You eat meals at the restaurants participating in the programme.
 Each month you are granted the same number of subsidies, as there are working days in that particular month (around 20).
-You can use them between 8 am and 9 pm and you can use up to 2 subsidies a day, however, at least 4 hours have to pass between the two meals.
-No subsidies are offered between 15 July and 15 August.
+You can use them between 7 am and 10 pm and you can use up to 2 subsidies a day, however, at least 4 hours have to pass between the two meals.

 To use the benefits, you should register with the system.
 When paying for your meal, you can claim your subsidy.
 You can use your phone (making a telephone call), developed app, or a card.

 There are things you just can't avoid when you are moving to a new country.

 Just remember: patience and preparedness will get you a long way!
 And generally, do not try to tackle Slovenian administration on your own.
 Visit with a tutor or a buddy.

 The processes you need to do, depend on your personal circumstanes and expectations.
 Generally, your country of origin will determine the procedures to a great extent, but you will have to make some decisions.
 Below is an overview of processes needed to be done:

 - all: once you are in Slovenia you will have to register your address, get tax number and open a bank account

 - EU & EEA citizens: need to obtain residence registration certificate, if you are staying here for more than three months

 - Swiss nationals: need to obtain residence permit if you are staying here for more than three months